end-of-game/inventory-api/README.md

 ## Objective
 Application to store resources, tags and relations between both.

-Backend is a NodeJS RestFull API server and objects are stored in a MongoDB storage.
+Backend is a NodeJS RESTful API server and objects are stored in a MongoDB storage.

 The whole application is packaged in a docker stack for easy deployment.